Automatic Email Processor - process emails automatically

 • file name of the attachment (complete or a part)

-• name of any parent Outlook email folder
+• name of any parent email folder